4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

 How to Close Any Ceiling Vent

-Can you feel an unpleasant draft coming from your ceiling vent?
 If you’re sitting for hours on end under a ceiling vent at work or home, the last thing you need is a gale-force wind constantly blowing down your neck.
 So what can you do to close a chilly ceiling vent?

-Method #1 Rectangular Vents
+Method #1 Closing Rectangular Vents

-1. Use a step ladder to safely reach the vent
+1. Use a step ladder to reach the vent safely.

-2. Slide the switch on the vent up or down to stop the air from flowing through
+2. Slide the switch on the vent up or down to stop the air from flowing through.

-vent in ceiling with switch
+rectangular vent in ceiling with switch

 Method #2 Circular Vents

-1. Use a step ladder to safely reach the vent
+1. Use a step ladder to reach the vent safely.

-2. Turn the dial on the vent anticlockwise to stop the flow of air
+2. Turn the dial on the vent anticlockwise to stop the flow of air.

 Method #3 Square Vents

-1. Use a step ladder to safely reach the vent
+1. Use a step ladder to reach the vent safely.

-2. Turn the dial on the vent anticlockwise to stop the flow of air
+2. Turn the dial on the vent anticlockwise to stop the flow of air.

 Method #4 Other Vents or Covers

-• Utility knife or scissors
+• Utility knife or scissors.

-1. Use a step ladder to safely reach the vent
+1. Use a step ladder to reach the vent safely.

-2. Use the marker to mark the size of the vent on the insulation
+2. Use the marker to mark the size of the vent on the insulation.

-5. Place the sheet of insulation over the front of the vent
+5. Place the sheet of insulation over the front of the vent.

-6. Fix the vent cover back into place
+6. Fix the vent cover back into place.

-removing vent cover
+removing a square ceiling vent cover

 Remove the vent cover using a drill or screwdriver